Johnnie Mae Matthews

+Career

-In 1963 she hired manager Ollie McLaughlin, who had previously launched the career of Barbara Lewis.
+In 1963, Matthews hired manager Ollie McLaughlin, who had previously launched the career of Barbara Lewis.
 McLaughlin brought Matthews to the attention of Mercury Records’ new Blue Rock subsidiary, where he eventually produced both of her singles for that label, "Baby, What's Wrong", and "My Man (The Sweetest Man in the World)".
 He also produced her lone Spokane label effort, "Worried About You".
 During the late 1960s Matthews also cut a series of singles for her Big Hit label, including "I Have No Choice", "My Momma Didn't Lie", and "Don't Be Discouraged".

 1970s

-However, as the decade of the sixties came to a close, so did Northern Recording Company and all of her subsidiaries, and as the 1970s were being ushered in, Matthews turned her attention to Black Nasty, an up-and-coming funk group that featured two of her children, Artwell Jr. and Audrey.
-In 1973, Matthews produced the band's only album, Talking to the People, which was released on the Stax record label.

 Black Nasty was later renamed the ADC Band, and the group resurfaced in 1978 with the R&B smash "Long Stroke" written by Michael Moneystone Judkins who greatly influenced the success of the ADC Band with help in writing from Audrey Matthews.
 Encouraged by their success, Matthews revived Northern Recording Company around this time, with the ADC Band supplying the musical backing on the disco-inspired tune "It's Good", which was later re-issued on the Cotillion label for national distribution.
 After one final Northern effort, 1980's "I Can Feel It," she closed the label for good, effectively ending her recording career.